 How to Stop Grout Bleed

-I have been really enjoying using the ClearBacks that Skeew carries for my GOG (glass on glass) mosaics.
-This project is a stained glass Calla Lily on a ClearBack that I will hang in the window.
+This project is a stained glass Calla Lily on a clear acrylic that I will hang in the window.
 I found a pattern and cut all my glass pieces to fit in the shape of the calla lily.

 I use my Gryphette Grinder a lot when doing projects like this in order to get smooth edges and since I like to lay my pieces close together, grinding them helps ensure a good fit between my pieces.
 I also use my Leponitts to remove extra glass, but this leaves jagged edges, so my grinder quickly takes care of that.

-Now that I have smoothed all the edges, I put my pattern under my ClearBack, and position all my glass pieces onto my ClearBack to make sure they will fit where I want them to be.
+Now that I have smoothed all the edges, I put my pattern under my backer, and position all my glass pieces onto it to make sure they will fit where I want them to be.

 Technique #1 – Applying Adhesive to Acrylics